ValentinChabrierZenika/Forges_projectV/README.md

 Zenika DataOps Platform

 ## Description
-Zenika dataops platform is a toolkit to simplify and automate machine learning models development, training, evaluation and deployment.
+Zenika dataops platform is a toolkit to simplify and automate machine learning models' development, training, evaluation and deployment.

 The platform allows you to train different predictive models, compare them and choose the best one.
-It also compares the best models with the one already deployed in production and therefore deploys them in production when a better model has been found.
+It also compares the best models to the one already deployed in production and deploys them in production when a better model has been found.
 The platform is based on docker images.

-There is 4 main parts :
+There are 4 main parts :

--   Data buffer : Permit to collect data from different sources and then process this data.
+-   Data buffer : Collects data from different sources and then processes this data.

--   Processing : Permit to train,evaluate,compare, and deploy multiple models at the same time
+-   Processing : Trains, evaluates, compares, and deploys multiple models at the same time

--   Supervision : Permit to monitor the health of the platform and performance of differents models.
+-   Supervision : Monitors the health of the platform and performance of different models.

--   Repository manager : Permit to collect, store and serve binaries such as models, data etc…
+-   Repository manager : Collects, stores and serves binaries such as models, data etc…

 The platform embeds different services :